VladoUzunangelov/SPICER/README.md

 This is an R port of Tomioka and Suzuki's SpicyMKL.
 SpicyMKL solves  both binary classification (hinge & logitstic losses) and regression (squared error loss) problems.
-Spicer solves binary classification (logistic only), regression (squared error loss) and multiclass problems (logistic loss).
+SPICER solves binary classification (logistic only), regression (squared error loss) and multiclass problems (logistic loss).
 The latter is done by expanding the binary SpicyMKL solver via one-versus-one class pairs training approach.
-In addition, Spicer outputs class or probability predictions for binary/multiclass classification tasks.
+In addition, SPICER outputs class or probability predictions for binary/multiclass classification tasks.

 **Training**\
 *Inputs*\